 As a result, the goal of every company should be to improve the desire of employees to stay in the relationship they have with the company, to continally strive to do their best work and, in turn, to feel a strong sense of job satisfaction and accomplishment at the end of each day.
 When companies both understand the importance of employee loyalty and start to actively manage how loyal their employees feel - rather than focusing on retention only - they can reap benefits on both sides of the balance sheet.
 In other words, they can both increase revenue and reduce operating costs!

-On the cost side, loyal employees stay longer , resist competitive job offers, do not actively look for other employment and recommend the company to others as a good place to work.
+On the cost side, loyal employees stay longer, resist competitive job offers, do not actively look for other employment and recommend the company to others as a good place to work.
 These four behaviors positively influence the cost side of the balance sheet because they are leading indicators of employee retention.
 It's really quite a simple equation - the longer companies keep their employees, the longer they can avoid having to pay to replace them.

-To repeat, rather than trying only to retain employees who have already decided to leave (which is the inadvertent policy in many places), organizations should proactively recognize the benefits of understanding, managing and improving employee loyalty .
-The most successful organizations are those that can adapt their organizational behavior to the realities of the current work environment where success is dependent upon innovation, creativity and flexibility rather than "this is the way we've always done it."
-Additionally, the dynamics of the work environment have to reflect a very diverse population comprised of individuals whose motivations, beliefs and value structures differ vastly from the past and from each another.
-Arguably, the most valuable, but also volatile, corporate asset is a stable workforce of competent, dedicated employees, since such an employee base gives companies a powerful advantage; depth of knowledge and organizational strength.
+To repeat, rather than trying only to retain employees who have already decided to leave (which is the inadvertent policy in many places), organizations should proactively recognize the benefits of understanding, managing and improving employee satisfaction and loyalty.
+The most successful organizations are those that can adapt their organizational behavior to the realities of the current work environment, where success is dependent upon innovation, creativity and flexibility rather than "this is the way we've always done it."
+Additionally, the dynamics of today's work environment have to reflect a very diverse population comprised of individuals whose motivations, beliefs and value structures differ vastly from those of the past and even from each another.
+Arguably, the most valuable, but also volatile, corporate asset is a stable workforce of competent, dedicated and satisfied employees, since such an employee base gives companies a powerful advantage in terms of depth of knowledge and organizational strength.

 Typically, a combination of factors influences employees' decisions to stay at their current job.
-Contributing factors include satisfying work, a sense of job security, clear opportunities for advancement, a compelling corporate mission combined with the ability to contribute to the organization's success, and a feeling that their skills are being effectively used and challenged.
+Contributing factors include satisfying work, a sense of job security, clear opportunities for advancement and a compelling corporate mission, combined with the ability to contribute to the organization's success and a feeling that their skills are being effectively used and challenged.
 Specifically, employees who enjoy their work, identify themselves with their employer and perceive that the company is flexible regarding work and family issues also intend to stay with the organization.

-Today, employee loyalty needs to be earned , rather than assumed, and must be specific, rather than general - employees are looking at their employment as a means of achieving personal goals rather than simply being the "good corporate soldier" of the past.
+These days, employee loyalty needs to be earned, rather than assumed and must be specific, rather than general - employees are looking at their employment as a means of achieving personal goals rather than simply being the "good corporate soldier" of the past.
 This means that companies need to express and act on a commitment to develop employees' career objectives by introducing initiatives that make employees believe that their current job is the best path to achieving their career goals.